 Even better is the delicious flavor that the garlic (20 cloves of it!) brings to this broth, along with the savory shiitake mushrooms.
 While this is good news for garlic-philes like ourselves (and for your health!), don’t be dissuaded if you’re not a garlic lover.
 Somehow, the taste isn’t overly strong, but softens into a savory goodness.
 I wasn’t even left with garlic breath!
 (I promise.)
 Give it a try, and let me know if my love for this stuff has clouded my tastebuds :)

-2 In a large pot or Dutch oven, heat 2 tablespoons olive oil over medium heat.
-Add the mushrooms and a bit of salt, and sauté for about 8 minutes or until beginning to brown.
+- In a large pot or Dutch oven, heat 2 tablespoons olive oil over medium heat.
+Add the mushrooms and a bit of kosher salt, then sauté beginning to brown, about 8 minutes.
 Add the garlic and sauté 2 minutes more.
-Add 1/3 cup rice vinegar; simmer, stirring, until vinegar is almost evaporated.
+Add ⅓ cup rice vinegar; simmer, stirring, until vinegar is almost evaporated.

-3 Add 10 cups vegetable broth and 2/3 cup farro to mushroom mixture in the pot.
+- Add 10 cups vegetable broth and ⅔ cup farro to the pot.
 Bring to a boil, then simmer for 20 minutes.